This is a brief description of how we set out the curriculum in our school.

-Children are also heard read on a 1 to 1 basis where appropriate and access guided reading.
+Children are also heard read on a 1 to 1 basis .

 We ensure reading books go home which are appropriate for children’s understanding and ability.
 Where they are not ready to read a book we will send sounds home to learn and a book to share with parents.

 We believe that children need to be taught the basic skills of writing.
 These are taught within Read Write Inc, and the literacy lessons.
 We also feel it is important to teach writing skills across the whole curriculum so our themes have a large literacy base.
-We aim to teach writing to children at their ability.
-Within Key Stage 2 teachers plan lessons based on children's ability, they do have available to them a scheme called Language and Literacy which covers all aspects of writing including genres, grammar and punctuation.
-Teachers are free to use Language and Literacy how they wish.
+We aim to teach writing to children at their ability and there is a focus on modelling the writing process to children.
+Within Key Stage 2 teachers plan lessons based on children's ability, we do have a focus on the non negotiables which is ensuring children use the age appropriate grammar and punctuation.
+We ensure there are a number of opportunities for sustained writing both within literacy and theme lessons.

 From September 2015 we will be using some of the principles from Assertive Mentoring.
 We will be teaching the spelling lists which are within Assertive Mentoring, based on the National Curriculum.
 On a weekly basis , within Key Stage 2, teachers will be using Grammar Hammer.
 These are a series of 'tests' which enable us to measure children's ability within grammar and punctuation and then teach based on areas of weaknesses.

 Teachers plan the curriculum based on the national curriculum and the ability of children .
 There is a major focus on the teaching of number including four operations and properties of number.
 We ensure maths is taught in discrete lessons and throughout the curriculum.
 On a weekly basis children will be streamed into maths ability groups across Key Stage 2 to do ' Big Maths from Assertive Mentoring.
 The children will take a weekly 'test' and the teacher will use this information to address areas of weakness.

 In addition to this children will take ' half termly tests ' and teachers will use this information to address areas of weakness.